-Marie Thiebault, Country Manager France & Spain at 3YOURMIND, presented during the TIPE 3D Printing Conference about how the international spare parts business will be impacted by additive manufacturing.
-Her presentation received an overwhelming and positive response which has now led more industrial manufacturers reconsidering their AM approach.
+Marie Thiebault, Product Manager at 3YOURMIND, presented during the TIPE 3D Printing Conference about how the international spare parts business will be impacted by additive manufacturing.
+Her presentation received an overwhelming and positive response which has led more industrial manufacturers to reconsider their AM approach.
 The numbers never lie and Marie’s data is more than compelling, it’s motivating.

 During the last two decades, inventors and product developers have touted the benefits of 3D printing as the most effective rapid prototyping tool available.
 A great deal of emphasis has been placed on bringing products to market faster and 3D printing continues to be a major advantage.